10 Tips for Better Productivity While Working from Home

 • Use a Dedicated Office

-One of the main downsides of remote work is how often our domestic life seeps into our work life.
-The first step you can take to separate work from life is to create a dedicated work area.
+One of the main downsides of remote work is how often domestic life seeps into work life.
+The first step to separating work from life is to create a dedicated work area.

 Our brains naturally develop cognitive biases around every environment or space we find ourselves in.
 Just as every room’s layout and design tell us what it’s for, our moods and sense of purpose always respond when we walk into any place.

-So, your home office will serve as a stimulus that gets you into the work mood required to help you maintain focus.
+So, your home office will serve as a stimulus that gets you into the work mood you need to maintain focus.

-The office builds your discipline, reduces distractions, raises your productivity level, and works wonders for your physical health.
+The office builds discipline, reduces distractions, raises productivity, and is suitable for physical health.

 Here are tips for setting up your home office: